-Challenges may only come from judges and team members at the table.
+Challenges may only come from judges and only the four (two per team) members at the table.
 If either team wants to challenge the validity of the robots they are facing, then they have to bring it to the table judges' attention during the inspection period and the Head Judge will come over.
 Teams should bring the list of parts to the table to aid in the inspection.
 Challenges must be specific.
-Teams are encouraged to have a Bill of Materials for each robot they bring to the table as a means for minimizing the likelihood of a robot's construction being challenged.
-There is a Bill of Materials spreadsheet on the Team Home Base, which can be used to specify which kit parts are allowed to be used for the robots at the table.
+Teams are encouraged to have a parts lists for each robot they bring to the table as a means for minimizing the likelihood of a robot's construction being challenged.
+There is a parts lists on the Team Home Base, which can be used to specify which kit parts are allowed to be used for the robots at the table.